cornell-brg/pyhdl-eval/README.md

-# PyHDL-Eval: LLM Evaluation for Python-Based Hardware Design Languages
+# PyHDL-Eval: An LLM Evaluation Framework for Hardware Design Using Python-Embedded DSLs

 This repo contains a new benchmark and framework specifically designed to evaluate LLMs on specification-to-RTL tasks when targeting Verilog and